For a detailed overview of ActiveDR and VMware, please refer to this guide.

 The undo pod created by the demotion will also be removed by the SRA (unless safe mode is enabled, in that case it will be skipped).

 A recovery is very similar to a test recovery in process.
 There are some differences however that are worth noting.
-ActiveDR was specifically designed to make the process of disaster recovery easier (read: Active D. R.)--the processes for a test recovery and full recovery (planned or otherwise) were thought through to find the most common areas of trouble--how can we make DR safer?
+ActiveDR was specifically designed to make the process of disaster recovery easier (read: Active Disaster Recovery).
+The processes for a test recovery and full recovery (planned or otherwise) were thought through to find the most common areas of trouble; how can we make DR safer?
 How can the FlashArray make it simpler?
 Because of this attention to detail with the design of ActiveDR, it is extremely simple for a user to manage and for the SRA to automate.

-Prior to a recovery a source pod is in the promoted state and the target pod is in the demoted state.
-If the target pod is in the promoted state, you must manually demote it first prior to an attempted recovery.
+Prior to a recovery, a source pod is in the promoted state and the target pod is in the demoted state.
+If the target pod is in the promoted state, it must be manually demoted prior to an attempted recovery.
 To initiate a recovery:

 There is no significant different in the process with either of these options; the main difference is how they respond to certain events.
-A Planned Migration is what it sounds like: a movement of your workload from site A to site B and that movement is expected, anticipated, and well planned.
-In this case any failures encountered in the recovery process will halt the execution of the workflow.
-You must then resolve the failure and restart the recovery.
-If you choose the Disaster Recovery option, the workflow will tolerate almost any failure on the source site up to the entire failure of the source environment, which includes but not limited to, the source network, vCenter, SRM server, storage, compute, and like the entire building that it all sits in.
-It will not, however, tolerate failures on the target side--so a disaster recovery operation might fail if the target side is misconfigured in some way.
+A Planned Migration is what it sounds like: a movement of the workload from site A to site B and that movement is expected, anticipated, and well planned.
+In this case, any failures encountered in the recovery process will halt the execution of the workflow.
+The failure must be resolved and the recovery must be restarted.
+If the Disaster Recovery option is chosen, the workflow will tolerate almost any failure on the source site up to the entire failure of the source environment; this includes but is not limited to the source network, vCenter, SRM server, storage, compute, and like the entire building that it all sits in.
+It will not, however, tolerate failures on the target side-so a disaster recovery operation might fail if the target side is misconfigured in some way.
 If failures are encountered there, the process will halt.
-Fix the issue and re-run the process, the recovery will re-attempt the steps and continue on if the problem has been resolved.
+Fix the issue and re-run the process and the recovery will re-attempt the steps and continue on if the problem has been resolved.

-Next the source site will shutdown, VM unregistered, and the datastores unmounted.
+Next the source site will shutdown, VM will be unregistered and the datastores will be unmounted.